quasarframework/quasar/docs/src/pages/options/quasar-icon-sets.md

 ```

 ### Dynamical (non-SSR)
-Quasar CLI: If your desired Quasar Icon Set must be dynamically selected (example: depends on a cookie), then you need to create a boot file: `$ quasar new boot quasar-icon-set`.
+Quasar CLI: If your desired Quasar Icon Set must be dynamically selected (example: depends on a cookie), then you need to create a boot file: `$ quasar new boot quasar-icon-set [--format ts]`.
 This will create `/src/boot/quasar-icon-set.js` file.
 Edit it to:

 ```js
 // for when you don't specify quasar.conf.js > framework: 'all'